TFHS Student Handbook

 - NOTICE OF NON-DISCRIMINATION

-- BOARD OF TRUSTEES, ADMINISTRATION, STAFF
+- BOARD OF TRUSTEES

 - HEAD COACHES & ACTIVITY SPONSORS

-- STUDENT BODY OFFICERS
+- STUDENT BODY LEADERS

 - MISSION STATEMENT